 Platypus venom causes extreme pain and localised swelling in affected human limbs, but isn’t considered to be life-threatening to people.
 Although it’s often stated that platypus venom can kill a dog, there’s no convincing proof that this has ever occurred.
 When we checked the historical records (all dogs known to be affected by venom were spurred while retrieving a platypus from the water after it had been shot to provide a pelt in the late 1800s), it turns out that this conclusion is based on testimony from one retired hunter, who claimed that four of his dogs (plus more belonging to his brother) died this way.
 In contrast, a different hunter reported that his dog survived being spurred on three occasions, with the effects becoming less severe each time.
 In each case, the dog’s head (the part of the body that had been spurred) became tender and swollen.
 However, the swelling disappeared in 36, 10 and 3 hours and no lasting ill effects were apparent.
 Two other accounts of dogs recovering after being spurred have also been recorded.

 In laboratory trials, rabbits and mice injected with platypus venom showed only mild effects when venom was injected under the skin, but died when it was injected directly into a vein.
-We conclude that platypus venom could kill a dog if the platypus happened to inject a substantial amount of venom directly into a major blood vessel.
+We conclude that platypus venom could kill a dog if a substantial amount of venom is injected directly into a major blood vessel.
 Otherwise, the dog is expected to experience pain and swelling, but should fully recover.